Bryteflow/bryteflow-Workshop/content/3_ModuleThree/33_Datasetup.md

 Please make sure to perform the source database prerequisites for the table of interest.
 For prerequisite steps please refer to User guide : https://docs.bryteflow.com/bryteflow-setup-guide#using-sql-server-change-tracking

-Once done select the table for transferring to destination database on Amazon Redshift and/or Amazon S3 bucket perform the following steps.
+Once done select the table for transferring to destination database, perform the following steps.

 1. In the 'Data' tab expand the Database.
 2. Browse to the table you want to be synced with Amazon Redshift or Amazon S3.